Cwarcup/netflix-clone/README.md

 ## Playing Videos

 Used the [YouTube Player API](https://developers.google.com/youtube/iframe_api_reference) to embed videos within an iframe.
 The YouTube Player API allows us to control the video, such as play, pause, seek, etc.

+One struggle was displaying a gradient over the `iframe` YouTube element.
+Because the gradient sits on top of the video, the native play and pause buttons could not be clicked.
+To get around this, I updated the player attribute to autoplay when the user clicks the video.
+This also causes the gradient to be hidden, so the user can click the native play and pause buttons.
+I don't love this solution, but it works for now.

+## Fetching Data

+As we know, Next.js provides multiple methods for fetching data.
+We can use [`getStaticProps` ](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)to fetch data at build time (SSG), or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) to fetch data at request time.
+We can also use [`getInitialProps`](https://nextjs.org/docs/api-reference/data-fetching/get-initial-props) to fetch data on the client side.

+For the banner component, I decided to use static site generation (SSG).
+The banner component is the same for every user, so it makes sense to fetch the data at build time.

+For the specific video page ('/video/:id'), I decided to use incremental site regeneration using `getStaticProps` with the `revalidate` option.
+This means that the page will be regenerated at a specific time interval.